apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 It's "safe."

 That's still unsatisfactory for me.
 I think we could do more.
 What if we could ensure that it's correct?
-Imagine a type system like the following.
+Imagine a type system sort of like the following.

 ```c++
 template <typename T, T min, T max> struct range {